ExpressLRS/Docs/docs/quick-start/transmitters/tx-rm-internal.md

 ## Flashing via EdgeTX Passthrough

 !!! info ""
-    This method is the result of the collaborative effort between EdgeTX, Radiomaster and ExpressLRS.
+    This method is the result of the collaborative effort between EdgeTX, RadioMaster and ExpressLRS.

 Target: `RadioMaster_Zorro_2400_TX_via_ETX`